price-jmp/deep-learning-challenge/Deep_Learning/Neural_Network_Analysis_Report.md

     ## Compiling, Training and Evaluating the Model
     The following steps were performed to optimize model performance:

-    * Data Prep: The rare occurances in the APPLICATION_TYPE and CLASSIFICATION
+    * Data Prep: The rare occurrences in the APPLICATION_TYPE and CLASSIFICATION
       columns were binned, reducing them from 17 to 9 and 71 to 8, respectively.

     * Categorical Encolding: get_dummies() was used to convert categorical variables